-We cover physician-referred outpatient visits for acupuncture Services when you receive a referral from a Participating Provider.
+We cover physician-referred outpatient visits for acupuncture Services when you receive a referral from your primary care provider.
 These Services are subject to Utilization Review by Company using criteria developed by Medical Group and approved by Company.
 However, you do not need authorization for an initial evaluation and management visit and up to six treatment visits for a New Episode of Care.